 If you exercised your ISOs at least 12 months before selling them, you get the lower long-term capital gains rates.

-Lower rates means your net profit is higher: the gain can be up to 27%.
+Lower rates means your net gain is higher: the gain can be up to 27 percent.

-If you exercised before and already paid taxes over your phantom profit, then that gets subtracted from your sale taxes.
+If you exercised before and already paid taxes over your phantom gain, then that gets subtracted from your sale taxes.
 (You’re not paying double tax 🙌.)

 Again, let’s say you have 15,000 ISOs at a $3 strike price.
 And you exercised them when the 409A was $35.

 After the IPO, you can sell them for $150 each.